A massive hot Jupiter orbiting a metal-rich early-M star discovered in the TESS full frame images: Stellar Characterization

 \subsubsection{Spectroscopic analysis}

 The SPIRou high-resolution combined spectrum of \tar\ offers an independent determination of its chemical composition.
 Such characterization on SPIRou data was also performed on the M4 dwarf TOI-1452 in \cite{Cadieux2022} and additional details on the methodology presented below are given in Jahandar et al.\ in prep.
 Briefly, the combined spectrum of \tar\ is compared to a 2D grid ($T_{\rm eff}$ and [M/H]) of ACES stellar models (\citealt{Allard2012models}; \citealt{Husser2013}) deconvolved to match SPIRou resolution.
 We select strong absorption lines matching the models to avoid continuum mismatch and with a known origin, i.e., atomic or molecular and found in the PHOENIX/BT-Settl (\citealt{Allard2012}; \citeyear{Allard2013}) and NIST \citep{Kramida2022} line lists.
-Fixing the $T_{\rm eff}$ to the value derived above, we performed fits on individual spectral lines to determine the abundances of several chemical species.
+Fixing the $T_{\rm eff}$ to the value derived above, we performed fits on individual spectral lines to determine the abundances of several chemical species by varying the overall metallicity [M/H].
 Since the combined spectrum of \tar\ has a relatively low SNR of $\sim$200 in $H$ band, we also ran Monte Carlo simulations (varying flux values) to assess the robustness of the fits.
-We find a high stellar iron abundance of $0.52\pm0.08$ dex for \tar\ with 12 Fe I absorption lines.
-This is consistent with the estimations above within $2\sigma$.
+We find a high stellar iron abundance of $0.52\pm0.08$ dex for \tar\ with 12 Fe I absorption lines, which is consistent with the estimations above from the photometry within $2\sigma$.
+The final [Fe/H] from the spectroscopic analysis is based on the average of best-fit overall metallicity [M/H] of each Fe line.
+The uncertainty of [Fe/H] provided in the work is the standard variation of these [M/H] divided by $\sqrt{N-1}$, where N is the total number of lines (12).
+We note that the error bar might be underestimated since this methodology has an intrinsic RMS of about 0.2 dex \citep[see Figure 11 in][which used the same synthetic model and observed data, although different choice of lines.]{Cristofari2022}.
+We use the [Fe/H] from SPIRou spectrum analysis for further investigation in the rest of this work and list all metallicity measurements from different sources in Table \ref{starparam}.
 Meanwhile, we see very shallow OH lines, which indicates a low oxygen abundance (see Figure~\ref{fig:teff_met}).
-A detailed study on the abundance pattern of \tar\ along with the analysis of the optical spectrum from Keck/HIRES is ongoing (Gan \& Jahandar et al. in prep).
+High-resolution spectroscopic observations in optical bands are required to confirm these abundance measurements.